Answered By: Kali Van Nimwegen

-Additionally, there are free, open source alternatives to many Adobe programs that might meet your needs.
-Always check with your instructor to see if an Adobe product is required for your course or if an open source alternative is an acceptable option.
+Additionally, there are free, open-source alternatives to many Adobe programs that might meet your needs.
+Always check with your instructor to determine if an Adobe product is required for your course or if an open-source alternative is an acceptable option.

 Accessing Adobe Creative Cloud: